Around Us / Vesuvius

 The slopes are covered with orchards and vineyards that yield some of the most typical and renowned produce of Campania.
 Among this products there are apricots, “a piènnolo” cherry tomatoes and the famous wine Lacryma Christi.

-To explore Vesuvius there are 9 different paths, but the “historic” climb, however, is the ascent to the crater, which begins in Herculaneum and is 4 kilometers long.
+To visit the Vesuvius there are 9 different paths, but the “historic” climb, however, is the ascent to the crater, which begins in Herculaneum and is 4 kilometers long.
 It takes 3 hours to reach the altitude of 1,170 meters, at which point the crater’s imposing chasm opens out, some 600 meters in diameter and 200 meters deep.

 From the Eighteenth century many travelers have been prepared to tackle the climb up to the top in order to admire the panorama and look down into the crater.
 Climbing the cone, walking through the lava rivers or one of the 9 paths, as well as simply breathing Vesuvius’s air is an unique experience for whoever visits Naples and Campania.